ddeer1109/battleship_oop/README.md

 # battleship_oop

-Second implementation of Battleship game in Python - OOP version.
-Created as extra activity during Codecool bootcamp.
+Second version of my implementation of Battleship game in Python - this version is based on OOP.
+Project was created as extra activity during Codecool bootcamp.

 Interesting features: